-OK, so my passion is Friction Fire, but I thought I would mention the Fire Steel (aka Ferro rod.
-I don't really like the Ferro rod as it is a modern invention and the hot sparks are actually very hot metal shards.
-The Ferro rod is a very common bushcraft tool and can be a good way to teach fire lighting before moving onto Friction Fire.
+I don't really like the Ferro rod as it is a modern invention and the hot sparks are actually very very hot metal shards.
+The Ferro rod is a very common bushcraft tool and can be an easy way to teach fire lighting before moving onto Friction Fire.
 Kid's do like Ferro rods due to the sparks but as always with kids and fire you need to teach them to be safe as Ferro rod sparks can hurt and cause things to catch fire!
+The sparks are actually shards of metal.

-A fire steel is a modern take on the flint, and consists of a Ferrocerium rod which is a man-made metallic material that produces hot sparks at temperatures of about 3,000 °C (5,430 °F) when scraped against a piece of steel.
+The Ferro rod is a modern take on the flint and steel, and consists of a Ferrocerium rod which is a man-made metallic material that produces hot sparks at temperatures of about 3,000 °C (5,430 °F) when scraped against a piece of steel.
 A fire steel usually comes with a metal striker but you can use the back of a knife as well - do not use the knife blade as it will damage and chip it.
 Ferrocerium is used in many applications such as cigarette lighters.

-So I don't really encourage use of Fire Steels but they are fairly easy to use.
+I don't really encourage use of Ferro Rods but they are fairly easy to use.
 You need to hold the rod firm, and point the rod towards the tinder , angle the striker about 30-45 degrees on the rod and push it down the rod applying pressure , and direct the sparks onto tinder It can be a very quick way and very useful in survival situations.

 On 19th July (Day 41 of hand drill practice) , I successfully created my first ember using the hand drill without using any thumb loops!
 I used Elder spindle on Clematis hearth, and I managed to create 3 embers in total that evening, without much effort.
 I thought I had cracked it!
 But it took me another week of practising everyday until I could get another ember which was on 25th July.
 For this ember, I used (what I think is) Willow (which I found in the car) on Clematis and again I created the ember without too much effort in a few minutes.